 Salford are 13th in the table and could still end the season bottom of Super League, but optimism is high that they can challenge for a top-eight place in 2014, especially with the latest batch of additions made by coach Brian Noble.

-The most eye-catching of the new signings is New Zealand-born England international Chase, who won the Man of Steel award in 2011 and is expected to be part of Steve McNamara's World Cup squad later this year.
+The most eye-catching of the new signings is New Zealand-born England international Chase, who and is expected to be part of Steve McNamara's World Cup squad later this year.

 Salford had two bids for the stand-off rejected earlier in the year before the player handed in a transfer request last month.